 You’ve no control over passage of time; it’ll keep slipping.
 So don’t procrastinate, don’t delay things.

-Example: We need to hurry up or else we’ll miss the flight.
+Example: We need to decide fast about buying the property at this price.
 Time and tide wait for no man.

 When too many people work together on a project, the result is inferior.

-Example: This proposal has received feedback from too many parliamentary committees, and that’s probably the reason why it lacks clear actionables.
+Example: This proposal has received feedback from too many parliamentary committees, and that’s probably the reason why it lacks clear action items.
 I’ve no doubt that too many cooks spoil the broth.